Fontaine (Genshin Impact): Reception

 Reviewers generally praised Fontaine's environmental and cultural design.
 An editor from China's Youxi Putao remarked that Fontaine's environment and cultural design were "sufficiently distinctive".
 Kacee Fay of Dot Esports praised the clothing design of Fontaine's residents and even its dogs.
 Dengeki Onlines Ruku Kobato commented that Fontaine's underwater scenery was very beautiful, while Mobile Game Matters reviewer Willow praised the underwater areas for giving players the feeling of an "underwater amusement park".
 Willow also noted that the region's diverse terrain and vegetation alleviated "visual fatigue".

 Fontaine's music also received praise from critics.
 Grey Pigeon, writing for Youxi Putao, commented that the soundtrack demonstrated miHoYo's increasingly sophisticated musical techniques, describing Fontaine's music as distinctive, diverse, and strongly narrative-driven.
 Xuan Jing, writing in Wenhui Daily, remarked that the music conveyed the romance and grandeur of France and the United Kingdom.

 Fontaine's underwater environments attracted significant critical attention.
 The underwater exploration experience was well received by Game Look and Polygon, among others.
 Willow observed that the developers had created a combat system distinct from land-based gameplay for underwater exploration, which "ensured diversity in underwater gameplay and greatly enriched Fontaine's playability."
 An editor at Youxi Putao praised the underwater experience for its "positive player feedback", noting that it avoided the awkward, non-fluid swimming often found in realistic depictions.
 Puzzles in Fontaine often rely on the region's unique Arkhe system and underwater mechanics.
 Game Rant's Anthony Bussing considered Fontaine's puzzles more challenging than in past regions, pointing out that because only Fontaine characters inherently possess Arkhe attributes (and some even grant underwater exploration bonuses) players without Fontaine characters may find these puzzles more difficult to solve.

 However, the design of some Fontaine characters' costumes sparked controversy.
 Male players in mainland China and South Korea criticized the female character designs as overly conservative, while also claiming that the male outfits catered excessively to female players.
 HK01 reported that on the Chinese forum National Geography of Azeroth, there were large numbers of discussions criticizing Fontaine's characters.
 Specifically, the comments criticized the black stockings and backless design of the male character Lyney, and the conservative costume of the female character Navia, which did not reveal her cleavage.
-UDN Game Corner also reported that the Korean version of Lyney's promotional video on YouTube had more dislikes than likes because users on the Korean forum DC Inside believed that feminists had influenced character design.
-Users in DC Inside claimed that the female characters' outfits were increasingly conservative while male characters such as Lyney contained designs that appealed to female players, including perceived homoerotic aesthetics.
+UDN Game Corner also reported that the Korean version of Lyney's promotional video on YouTube had more dislikes than likes because users on the Korean forum DCinside believed that feminists had influenced character design.
+Users in DCinside claimed that the female characters' outfits were increasingly conservative while male characters such as Lyney contained designs that appealed to female players, including perceived homoerotic aesthetics.